cidscv/CSCI3230_WebDev_FinalProject_Reid_Sanusi/README.md

 You can register your own user or use one of our test users, ```username: test password: testpass```

 The node.js server must be running in order for the vite application to access the mongoDB

+Here is a demo video for your viewing pleasure: https://www.youtube.com/watch?v=DQ2WEqmbCx0